ImeneYAHIAOUI/MusicML/README.md

 The DSL is designed for musicians who want to write their partitions using our language and have it generated as a MIDI file that is playable on any MIDI player.

-## Implemented Extensions and Add-Ons:
+## Implemented Extensions and Add-Ons

 Here are the extensions that have been implemented on top of our language:
 - **Support for bar modifications**